cnvrg/pdf-summarization/batch/README.md

-# PDF Text Summarization Batch
+# Text Summarization Batch

-This blueprint can be used to extract text from pdfs in a given directory and summarize the text.
+This blueprint can be used to extract text from documents in a given directory and summarize the text.
 The summaries can be created pagewise or for the entire pdf.
 Results are saved in  a json file.
 We use a combination of ocr and pdf processing techniques to extract the text from pdfs in the most accurate way possible before summarizing it.
 The summaries are generated using `BigBird` model architecture capable of working with much longer text and much lesser computing.
 Supported document types are:

 - .pdf
 - .doc